ElliceNels/fourohfour/tests/penetration_test_report.md

 **Testing Method**:
 - Used Postman to test various permission scenarios
+- Created 2 user logins, and a file belonging to user 1
-- Attempted to access files with modified UUIDs
+- Attempted to access user 1's file with user 2's JWT token
 - Tested horizontal privilege escalation

 **Findings**: